 Why not have a look around?
 You never know - you might find a merchant that's right around the corner from your home!

-Many thanks to Yvonne, who sent me this link to A Good Taste of Britain Run by Anne and Dave Walker, who fell in love with Canada while on holiday.
+Many thanks to Yvonne, who told me about A Good Taste of Britain run by Anne and Dave Walker, who fell in love with Canada while on holiday.
 They've sinced left Britain for the coutnry of their dreams, but couldn't leave some of their favourite foods behind.
 So they set up a business supplying expats and Anglophiles alike from two stores in Calgary and one in Edmonton.
 Judging by the customer reviews, the business is very well liked and stocks some great English stuff.

 If you know any other good foodstores selling English goods in Canada, then please please let me know where you buy English food!

 I'm told that it's just as tricky for Canadians to buy from the US as it is buying from anywhere else in the world.
 And that simply won't do!
 So I'd really like to feature some Canadian shops in this space.
 Can anyone help?